-Although it would seem this could be possible, it is not possible to detect even dangerously incorrect tire pressure by the naked eye.
-The only way to know for sure is by using a reliable tire pressure monitoring instrument and taking measurements 2-3x a month.
+Although it would seem this could be possible, it is not possible to detect even dangerously incorrectly inflated tires by the naked eye.
+The only way to know for sure is by using a reliable tire pressure gauge and taking measurements at least once every other week.

 If you let your tires become under-inflated or over-inflated for an extended period of time, it could result in excessive and uneven tread wear patterns that can negatively impact tire performance.

 This graphic shows how incorrect inflation can negatively effect your tires:

 All of our mechanical gauges are calibrated and certified accurate to ANSI Grade B40.1 International Accuracy Standards.
 This is the gold standard when grading the accuracy of commercial grade mechanical tire pressure instruments.

 How this works is that you need to look at the dial in thirds.
 For example, a gauge that measures 0-60 PSI will have three increments of 0-20 psi, 21-40 psi, 41-60 psi.

 For ANSI Grade B40.1, the first third of the scale will measure 3% of true pressure, while the second third of the scale will register 2% of true pressure, and the final third will read 3% of true pressure.

 Here is the margin of error for each third of the gauge based on measurement range:

 0-20 psi: 1.8 psi margin of error acceptable (3%)